M-Gentes/pokeemerald-expansion/README.md

 - Thanks to Team Aqua's Hideout for its tutorial videos on Pokémon ROM Hacking.
 - Thanks to KingOfThe-X-Roads for the hisuian Pokémon front Sprites being adapted in this hack.
 - Thanks to kiriaura fot the Paradox Pokémon front Sprites being adapted in this hack.
+- Credits for some gen 9 sprites and icons go to vent, red7246, axelloquedo, AlexandreV2.0, erkey830, kalibre, tay, soupercell, juniornoriega, lykeron, pcl.g, nikorasu[whackahack]
+- Credits to Ezerart for some gen 9 icon sprites.
-- Using the Draconeon Sprites from Pokémon Infinity
+- Using the Draconeon Sprites from Pokémon Infinity.
+- Using the Wyrdeer Back Sprite from darklight177.

 ## About